-Roads impacted by flooding in north central Pennsylvania
+Roads impacted by flooding in North Central Pennsylvania

-PennDOT is advising motorists in north central Pennsylvania that the following roads (listed by county) are closed in the area due to flooding or downed trees and utilities.
+Montoursville, Pa. – Motorists in north central Pennsylvania are advised the following roads (listed by county) are closed in the area due to flooding or downed trees and utilities.
 Updates will be sent periodically.

 - NCPA Staff